 $1,397,400 for four-unit complexes

-Depending on where you live, you’ll have to find a home that falls within these lending limits and meets the other requirements of the FHA.
-Since the FHA is just insuring the loan, not actually providing it, you will have to speak with your chosen lender to get the details for your specific situation.
+Depending on where you live, you’ll have to find a home that falls within these lending limits and meets the other requirements of the Federal Housing Authority.
+Since the Federal Housing Authority is just insuring the mortgage, not actually providing it, you will have to speak with your chosen lender to get the details for your specific situation.

-The FHA determines which closing costs are allowed to be charged to borrowers.
+The government determines which closing costs are allowed to be charged to borrowers.
 These requirements are determined by your local FHA office.

 Typical closing costs include: